Post-docs: Former and Current

 Karl Schwede (2006 PhD University of Washington),

 Howard Thompson (2002 PhD UC Berkeley) is a professor at University of Michigan, Flint.
 He was a Michigan post-doc 2002-2006 (his final year on our RTG grant).
 With Howard, we worked out formulas for multiplier ideals of ideals defining nice subschemes of a smooth scheme, including any scheme defined by binomials (or more generally, any ideal admitting a "factorizing resolution" obtained by blowing up a monomial ideal).
-We also are studying which exceptional divisors in the resolution of a curve on a smooth surface are irrelevent from the point of view of computing jumping numbers, a question inspired by Wim Veys.See also his bio on Mathematicians of the African Diaspora.
+We also studied which exceptional divisors in the resolution of a curve on a smooth surface are irrelevent from the point of view of computing jumping numbers, a question inspired by Wim Veys.See also his bio on Mathematicians of the African Diaspora.

 Russell Goward (2001 PhD University of Missouri)